joshuatsmith96/mvs-b2b-mkdocs-v2/docs/index.md

 Use the navigation bar or the search bar above to find what you need.

 - **Front-End Guides** – A complete how-to for installing and troubleshooting the front-end.
+- **API Documentation** – Documentation and examples for our profoundjs API's, as well as profoundjs installation and setup instructions.
 - **VM Setup** - A guide to all things Virtual Machines.
 This is only necessary for back-end or full-stack developers.
 - **Git Guide** - A cheat sheet to all things git, as it pertains to this project.